MsgLosers/hydrusrv-1/README.md

   when updating in case anything breaks if you are "dependent" on hydrusrv working.
 In addition, please [let me know][issues-url] if that happens.

+## Credits

+Special thanks to the user [FredericaBernkastel][frederica-bernkastel] for providing valuable input and writing some amazing performance improvements that makes hydrusrv far more usable, especially with larger hydrus server databases.

+A big thank you also to the [developer of hydrus network][hydrus-developer] for putting up with my questions and encouraging me to work on this project.

 ## Donate

 If you like hydrusrv and want to buy me a coffee, feel free to donate via